 Linux: Clang, Cmake, GTK development headers, Ninja build, and pkg-config.

-Enable Flutter desktop permalink
+Enable Flutter desktop

 flutter config --enable-<platform>-desktop